Installing LMDE 7 (Gigi) with full disk encryption using RAID1 (mdadm), LUKS2, LVM2, UKI, systemd-boot, and USB unlock

 LUKS crypttab

-Configuring LUKS with USB unlock
+• Configuring LUKS with password and USB unlock

 1. Insert the USB drive into the host and define it in the lsblk output: